HomeContactBlogAbout usLinks

 English Electric Canberra WK163 B2-6 repaint

-WK163 on retirement from the Royal Aircraft Establishment at Bedford was delivered to Bruntingthorpe Airfield in Leicestershire, having been purchased by Peter and Francis Gill, along with XH568 and WT333, to be operated under the Classic Aviation banner.
+WK163 on retirement from The Royal Aircraft Establishment at Bedford was delivered to Bruntingthorpe Airfield in Leicestershire, having been purchased by Peter and Francis Gill along with XH568 and WT333 to be operated under the Classic Aviation banner.

 Images courtesy of Chris Cannon